KxSystems/docs/docs/wp/data-visualization/index.md

 ![](img/image13.png)

-In contrast, when the user selects `CORP` the calculated field will be divided by 50.
+In contrast, when the user selects `CORP` the calculated field is divided by 50.

 ![](img/image14.png)